albertopd/secureprompt/README.md

 SecurePrompt is a comprehensive data protection system designed for banking environments, showcasing an end-to-end secure prompt management architecture.
 Built with FastAPI, Streamlit, and MongoDB, it implements a sophisticated multi-tier architecture with advanced text and file scrubbing capabilities.

-The system features specialized AI models developed by Estefania for financial data detection, achieving exceptional performance scores of 99.7% for customer data (C3) and 90.7% for sensitive financial data (C4).
-A comprehensive security-aware testing framework, developed by Floriane, validates the system across 906 test scenarios with an overall security score of 73.2%, prioritizing data protection over traditional accuracy metrics.
+The system features specialized AI models for financial data detection, achieving exceptional performance scores of 99.7% for customer data (C3) and 90.7% for sensitive financial data (C4).
+A comprehensive security-aware testing framework validates the system across 906 test scenarios with an overall security score of 73.2%, prioritizing data protection over traditional accuracy metrics.

 Key innovations include Presidio-based entity detection with custom spaCy models, multi-format file processing (PDF, screenshots), and a "better safe than sorry" approach that rewards over-detection to prevent data leaks.
 The system automatically redacts sensitive financial and personal information before prompts are sent to large language models (LLMs), ensuring compliance with banking data privacy and security standards while enabling secure AI interactions.